Arthur Fitzwilliam Tait: Life and career

 During the period 1845-1848 he produced a number of lithographs of railway subjects, with a particular focus on landscapes showing the Lancashire and Yorkshire lines.

 During the late 1840s he became aware of the Americas while attending a George Catlin exhibition in Paris.
 He immigrated to the United States in 1850, where he established a small painting camp in the Adirondacks to paint during summer.
 Starting in 1852, Currier & Ives reproduced lithographs of his works to publicize him.
 What also promoted his talent was exhibitions held at the National Academy of Design, New York during the late 19th century showing more than 200 paintings of his.

 In 1858 he was elected to full membership of the Academy.

 Tait's "The Reprimand" (1852), at the Brooklyn Museum in New York City shows a rural girl "warning" a deer.

-He was identified with the art life of New York until his death at Yonkers, New York in 1905.
+He was identified with the art life of New York.
 He painted barnyard fowl and wild birds as well as sheep and deer, with great dexterity, and reproductions of his minute panels of chickens had an enormous vogue.

 In 2006, Tait's painting Good Hunting Ground: The Home of the Deer was auctioned for $167,300.

 He is interred at Woodlawn Cemetery in the Bronx, New York City.